NehaMahendraSingh/HealthBlog/README.md

 ‘NAME’ : ('key-space') from the database
 ```

-#connect using client ID and secret from the token we saved in the root directory<br />
+#connect using client ID and secret from the token we saved in the root directory

 'OPTIONS':
             'connection':
                 'auth_provider': PlainTextAuthProvider(('CLIENT ID', 'CLIENT SECRET’),